Specialization in Applied Behavior Analysis (ABA)

 Dr. Bill Matthew, PhD, BCBA-D, NCSP

-The five-course sequence in applied behavior analysis is designed to prepare candidates for the national certification examinations sponsored by the Behavior Analyst Certification Board (BACB).
-Upon successful completion of National Universitys five course sequence, the candidate will receive a certificate of completion from National University, but this is not professional certification by the Behavior Analyst Certification Board (BACB) and does not entitle candidates to claim they are Board Certified Behavior Analysts (BCBA's).
-Information about becoming certified through the BACB can be found at www.bacb.com
+The six-course sequence in applied behavior analysis is designed to prepare candidates for the national certification examinations sponsored by the Behavior Analyst Certification Board (BACB).
+Upon successful completion of National University’s five course sequence, the candidate will receive a certificate of completion from National University, but this is not professional certification by the Behavior Analyst Certification Board (BACB) and does not entitle candidates to claim they are Board Certified Behavior Analysts (BCBA's).
+Information about becoming certified through the BACB can be found at www.bacb.com.
+Required CBA Learning Module Subscription Students are required to purchase a one year subscription to the CBA Learning Module Series from Behavior Development Solutions (BDS) at www.behaviordevelopmentsolutions.com Using someone else’s account is not permissible.
+This program is an addition to the required textbook materials, and will be used throughout the program.
+The current cost of this program for a twelve month subscription is $265.
+The CBA Learning Module Series will greatly improve your chances of passing the BCBA® and BCaBA® exams.
+Students will work on these modules during each class period, and between classes.
+There is a money-back guarantee from BDS if one uses the modules per BDS recommendations and does ,not pass the BCBA exam.

 Program Learning Outcomes

-- Present data and information from applied behavior analysis procedures in graphic, textual, and oral formats.
+- Evaluate data and information from applied behavior analysis procedures, and synthesize in graphic, textual, and oral formats.

 - Critique relevant research literature and use idiographic research methods to solve behavior problems.